 - 1. Connect the CDT to the vehicle. - Access the Monitor menu and select BATT VOLTAGE by using the SCROLL DISPLAY buttons.
 The CDT should indicate at least 48 volts.
 See following NOTE.
 If not, check for loose battery connections or a battery installed in reverse polarity.
-Refer to Batteries: IQ Plus Electric Vehicles on page 14-1 for further details on battery testing.
+Refer to 14 Batteries: Electric Vehicle with ERIC Charging for further details on battery testing.